 The guards were assigned to march a certain distance so they often made the POWs march at a faster pace.
 Those men who were sick had a hard time keeping up and if they fell out were bayoneted or shot simply because the guards did not want to stop for them.
 When the distance was covered, the column was stopped and allowed to rest and the guards were replaced.
 The new guards also had a certain distance to cover, so they too wanted the POWs to move as fast as possible.

 At some point on the march, Ed could no longer go on and fell to the ground.
-His brother, Jerry, and Paul Head could not stop to help him or they would be killed.
+His brother, Jerry, and Paul Head could not stop and help him or they would be killed.
 Jerry switched canteens with Ed so that he had water.
 Jerry never saw Ed again.

 In May, his family received a letter from the War Department.